AjjMC/Void-Chains/README.md

 ## Getting Started

+In your hotbar:
+* Read the Game Info.
-* Join a team through your hotbar.
+* Join a team.
-* Select a kit through your hotbar.
+* Select a kit.

-* Open the game menu through the Play barrel.
+In the Play barrel:
-  - Adjust the game settings.
+* Adjust the game settings.
-  - Start the game.
+* Start the game.